 Because children don’t belong in hospital, the Gil Foundation has had the support of Horto do Campo Grande since it was founded.

-Make-A-Wish’s mission is to make wishes come true for children and young people aged 3 to 17 throughout Portugal with serious, progressive, degenerative or malignant diseases, giving them a moment of strength, joy and hope.
-Make-A-Wish works to make it possible to bring as much joy as possible to the fulfilment of its mission, thus always trying to meet the children’s way of thinking and feeling, granting a wish to each eligible child.
-Believing in the transformative power of making a wish come true, Make-A-Wish® combines its work with the creativity of each child/young person, enriching all parties involved with positive emotions and memories.
+“The mission of Make-A-Wish is to grant wishes to children and young people, from 3 to 17 years old, throughout the country, with serious, progressive, degenerative, or malignant illnesses, providing them with a moment of strength, joy, and hope.
+Make-A-Wish works with the aim of bringing the greatest possible joy in fulfilling its mission, always trying to meet the way children think and feel, granting a wish to each eligible child.
+Believing in the transformative power of granting a wish, it combines the work of Make-A-Wish® with the creativity of each child/young person, enriching all parties involved with positive emotions and memories.”

 The Portuguese League Against Cancer is a national reference in supporting cancer patients and their families, promoting health, preventing cancer and encouraging training and research in oncology.